-(1) The information reported is based on information provided in connection with the Fluent acquisition.
+- (4) The information reported is based on a Schedule 13G filed with the SEC on February 14, 2006 reporting beneficial ownership as of December 31, 2005. - (5) The information reported is based on information provided in connection with the Fluent acquisition.
 Willis Stein & Partners Management II, LLC is deemed to be a beneficial owner of the reported shares as the general partner of Willis Stein & Partners Management II, L.P., which is the general partner of each of Willis Stein & Partners II, L.P. and Willis Stein & Partners Dutch, L.P., each of which holds portions of the reported shares, and Willis Stein & Partners Management III, LLC is deemed to be a beneficial owner of the reported shares as the general partner of Willis Stein and Partners Management III, L.P., which is the general partner of each of Willis Stein & Partners III, L.P., Willis Stein & Partners Dutch III-B, L.P. and Willis Stein & Partners III-C, L.P., each of which holds portions of the reported shares.
-Each of Willis Stein & Partners II, L.P., Willis Stein & Partners III, L.P., Willis Stein & Partners Dutch III-B, L.P., willis Stein & Partners Dutch III-B, L.P., and Willis Stein & Partners III-C, L.P. have entered into a voting agreement with the Company pursuant to which they agreed to vote their shares of Common Stock in favor of the amendment to the Company's Restated Certificate of Incorporation and in favor of the Option Plan Amendment, each as described in this Proxy Statement.
-The voting agreement will terminate on the earlier of the day following the Annual Meeting or on the mutual agreement of the parties.